lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 park and the skeleton of a cathedral, made structurally unsound in the big earthquake in 1979.

-We also visited the site of Samosa's palace site, which has a lookout over the city, and on the other side into laguna ????, which is apparently still suffering the pollution from dumping sewerage into it during Samosa's reign.
-The only thing left of Samosa's palace was the basement, although the other walls are opened up now and it is now home to a Sandinista museum.
+We also visited the site of Samoza's palace site, which has a lookout over the city, and on the other side into a laguna, which is apparently still suffering the pollution from dumping sewerage into it during Samoza's reign.
+The only thing left of Samoza's palace was the basement, although the other walls are opened up now and it is now home to a Sandinista museum.

 We went capped off the day going out for dinner at a restaurant by the lake.
 The